gmvmanzano-cyber/9siliconcs3/q1/classObjectUML.md

 ![Class Diagram](Images/classDiagram.png)

 ## Design Explanation
-### I chose this class because ever since I was a kid, me and my whole family always loved music/
+### I chose this class because ever since I was a kid, me and my whole family always loved music.
 ### The property most important is the title of the song.
 Without the title of the song, there would be confusion in differentiating two songs of similar or same properties.
 ### Play would be the most important method because you cannot have music unless you play it.
 Without it, the song would not be able to be play or start.